The Forest is Calling

 Presented by the Jane Goodall Institute

 Founded in 1977, the Jane Goodall Institute continues Dr. Goodall’s pioneering research on chimpanzee behavior — research that transformed scientific perceptions of the relationship between humans and animals.
 Today, the Institute is a global leader in the effort to protect chimpanzees and their habitats.
-It also is widely recognized for establishing innovative community-centered conservation and development programs in Africa, and Jane Goodall’s Roots & Shoots, the global environmental and humanitarian youth program, which has groups in more than 130 countries.
+It also is widely recognized for establishing innovative community-centered conservation and development programs in Africa, and Jane Goodall’s Roots & Shoots, the global environmental and humanitarian youth program, which has groups in nearly 100 countries.

 To connect with the Jane Goodall Institute in your country visit, www.janegoodall.org/offices.